Republic of Karelia: Economy

 Karelia's economy is based on forestry, mining, tourism, agriculture, fishing and the paper industry.

 Despite being 0,4% of Russia's population, 65–70% of all Russian trout is grown in the Republic, 26% of iron ore pellets, 20% of paper, 12% of wood pulp and cellulose.

 Karelia's gross regional product (GRP) in 2007 was 109.5 billion rubles.
 The Karelian economy's GRP in 2010 was estimated at 127733.8 million rubles.
 Karelia's GRP in 2021 was 176 billion rubles.
 This amounts to 291,841 rubles per capita, which is lower than national average.

 The largest companies in the region include Karelsky Okatysh ($ of revenue in 2021), Segezha Pulp and Paper Mill ($ of revenue in 2021), OAO Kondopoga ($ of revenue in 2021).

 In the structure of the gross regional product in 2017, the main types of economic activity were:mining – 17.6%; manufacturing industries – 16.9%; transportation and storage – 11.8%; wholesale and retail trade; repair of motor vehicles and motorcycles – 9.8%; public administration and military security; social security – 8.7%.

 A fast fiber-optic cable link connecting Finnish Kuhmo and Karelian Kostomuksha was built in 2007, providing fast telecommunications.

+Budget sector

+In 2022, the republic's budget received 75 billion 198 million rubles of revenue.
+At the same time, expenses amounted to 82 billion 202 million rubles.

+Tax revenues make up the majority of budget revenues and in 2008 amounted to 64% of operating income.
+The tax concentration is relatively high: the 10 largest taxpayers, mainly industrial enterprises, provided about 38% of all tax revenues in 2008.